imthaghost/musik/README.md

 <p align="center">
-Musik is a SoundCloud music discovery web application built in GO.
+Musik is a SoundCloud music discovery web application built in Golang.
 Simply go to the web-server and start discovering new music!
 </p>

 <br>